Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 Millions of Texans wound up without lighting or heat.
 And while it was inconvenient at the least and life-threatening at the worst, it left many questioning what went wrong.

 Was it the state’s weak infrastructure?
 Is Texas not investing enough money in critical energy sources, including the grid?
-Should we move our focus to renewable energy?
+Should we move our focus to alternative energy?

 - Major results of the Texas Freeze